BEYOND

 for Storytelling and Reflection

-Each guest meets weekly with Beyond Stillness via Zoom for about seven weeks to reflect on their recovery and craft their story.
-In the final session, they record their story and interview for publication on Beyond Stillness: Stories After Stroke.
+Each storyteller meets weekly with Beyond Stillness via Zoom for about 7-12 weeks to reflect on their post-stroke journey and craft their story.
+Between sessions, storytellers are given reflective homework to further their story.
+In the final session, they record their story and an interview for publication on the Beyond Stillness: Stories After Stroke podcast.

-Episodes are released weekly on major podcast platforms (Apple Podcasts, Audible, Spotify, etc.) and air throughout the week on Stroke Warrior Radio.
+Episodes are released on major podcast platforms (Apple Podcasts, Audible, Spotify, etc.) and reaches listeners in all 50 states and 100+ countries.